WillLewis/iOS-nano-project/README.md

+ACCESS: Add the Firebase API key to the Google plist in order to connect the app to its firebase server.
+You may also need to run a pod install.
+Please send any questions to willxemail@gmail.com.

 The application allows users to view items that are made available for any given day of the week.
 Users can do one of three things -- i) sign up as a user with an email and password; ii) view details about any item, including photos, a text description and detail piece parts of the item; and ii) sign up for notifications about that item.

 The Firebase API is used to register users, store user authentication info and handle future authentication.